 - Use a mic where possible – the sound is important in video.

 - Natural light is best – use a window

 For more tips, subscribe to #TheLinkedInCouch

 Here is a short video I created while over in Sydney, finally meeting fellow LinkedIn expert and #LinkedInLocalSydney host Jillian Bullock.
-We took advantage of the environement and background noise.
+We took advantage of the environment and background noise.

 Each event we donate event proceeds to a local cause or charity.
-Last event we were alerted about a brave challenge being undertaken for a cause, and we had to support it.
-Paul Miller shared his story about his mission to swim the English Channel whilst raising funds to help a family bring their some home, who was paralysed after a farm accident.
+Last event we were alerted to a brave challenge being undertaken for a cause, and we had to support it.
+Paul Miller shared his story about his mission to swim the English Channel whilst raising funds to help a family bring their son home, who was paralyzed after a farm accident.

 #LinkedInLocalPerth was captured by Reg and his team for future promotion, and images were captured by the multi-talented Jim Owens.

 “I didn’t know what to expect, except that Jo Saunders is synonymous with quality.
 What I found was that the event exceeded my high expectations.
 As Jo Harper said, we often connect on LinkedIn, but not in real life.
 Well, last night was as real as it gets.

 The venue, service and catering, provided by Liberty Flexible Workspaces (thank you Jamie Vine and Paul Miller) , and @Cherry’s Catering & Liquor Perth (thank you Deb Cunniffe), made the evening extra special.
 Paul Miller held us spellbound by his tale of “man vs wild”, as he swam the English Channel in support of “Miggy & Milsner’s Mighty Swim” charity” – Jim Owens